Augusto Pinochet: U.S. backing of the coup

 The Church Report investigating the fallout of the Watergate scandal stated that while the U.S. tacitly supported the Pinochet government after the 1973 coup, there was "no evidence" that the US was directly involved in it.
 This view has been contradicted by several academics, such as Peter Winn, who writes that the role of the CIA was crucial to the consolidation of power after the coup; the CIA helped fabricate a conspiracy against the Allende government, which Pinochet was then portrayed as preventing.
 He stated that the coup itself was possible only through a three-year covert operation mounted by the United States.
 Winn also points out that the US imposed an "invisible blockade" that was designed to disrupt the economy under Allende, and contributed to the destabilization of the regime.
 Author Peter Kornbluh argues in The Pinochet File that the US was extensively involved and actively "fomented" the 1973 coup.
 Authors Tim Weiner (Legacy of Ashes) and Christopher Hitchens (The Trial of Henry Kissinger) similarly argue the case that US covert actions actively destabilized Allende's government and set the stage for the 1973 coup.
 Despite denial of countless American agencies, current declassified documentation has proven the American involvement.
 Nixon and Kissinger, along with both private and public intelligence agencies were "apprised of, and even enmeshed in, the planning and executing of the military takeover."
 Along with this, CIA operatives directly involved, such as Jack Devine, have also come out and declared their involvement in the coup.
 Devine stating, "I sent CIA headquarters a special type of top-secret cable known as a CRITIC, which ... goes directly to the highest levels of government."
-According to the Historian, Sebastián Hurtado, who had access to the declassified documents, there is no documentary evidence to support that the United States Government acted actively in the coordination and execution of the coup actions by the Chilean Armed Forces, however, Richard Nixon's interest from the beginning was that the Allende government would not be consolidated.
+According to the historian Sebastián Hurtado who had access to the declassified documents, there is no documentary evidence to support that the United States Government had an active role in the coordination and execution of the coup carried out by the Chilean Armed Forces.
+However, Richard Nixon's interest from the beginning was that the Allende government would not be consolidated.